Alcalá de Henares: History

-The city boundaries have been inhabited since the Chalcolithic phase of the Bronze Age.
-Romans conquered the area in the 1st century BC, and built the town of Complutum near a previous Carpetanian settlement, Iplacea.
+Inhabited since the Chalcolithic phase of the Bronze Age, the territory was conquered by Romans in the 1st century BC.
+They built the town of Complutum near a previous Carpetanian settlement, Iplacea.
 With 10,000 inhabitants, it reached the status of municipium and had its own governing institutions.
 It played an important role, located on the Roman road connecting Emerita Augusta and Caesaraugusta.
 In the late 5th century, Complutum declined.

 In Late Antiquity, population underwent ruralization and dispersion into scattered settlements beyond the ruined Roman center; those included the so-called Campus Laudabilis (the germ of the current urban centre and where tradition claims the martyrdom of the boys Justus and Pastor took place)— and around the villa of El Val).

-After the Islamic conquest of the Iberian peninsula, the territory became part of the eastern districts of the Middle March of Al-Andalus, primarily controlled by Berber lineages of the Banu Salim, who seemed to be, at least outwardly, loyal to Umayyad central authority.
+After the Islamic conquest of the Iberian peninsula, the territory became part of the eastern districts of the Middle March of Al-Andalus, primarily controlled by Berber lineages of the Banū Sālim, who seemed to be, at least outwardly, loyal to Umayyad central authority.
 The hills on the Henares' left bank were repopulated, with archaeological evidence pointing at least to the 9th century.
 The settlement grew, from watchtower to Ḥiṣn, and then a larger citadel, Qal'at Abd'Al-Salam, hence the name of Alcalá.
 The plains (presumably with sizeable Mozarab population) were however not fully abandoned during the middle ages.
 As it emerged the pressing need to defend the Tagus line from Christian advances in the 10th century, the fortification and the surrounding urban developments (with up to two neighborhoods beyond the walls) grew in size.